Brian Chisholm (politician): Education

-In April 2023, Chisholm sent a letter to State Superintendent Mohammed Choudhury accusing the Maryland State Department of Education of hiding scores from failing scores by altering data files available on the department's website.
+In April 2023, Chisholm sent a letter to State Superintendent Mohammed Choudhury accusing the Maryland State Department of Education of hiding scores from failing schools by altering data files available on the department's website.
 An investigation conducted by the state inspector general found no evidence of these claims.

+Energy

+In February 2026, during debate on a bill that would prohibit investor-owned utilities from paying employee bonuses and supervisor compensation with ratepayer dollars, Chisholm introduced two amendments, that would given the Maryland Public Service Commission the ability to allow utilities to continue paying salaries with ratepayer money after a public evidentiary proceeding or if it was needed to ensure system reliability or the utility's response to storms.
+The amendments were rejected.
+Later that month, he introduced several bills aimed at lowering electricity prices in Maryland, including the repeal of the Climate Solutions Now Act, withdraw Maryland from the Regional Greenhouse Gas Initiative (RGGI), and repealing certain EmPOWER Maryland fees.
+In March 2026, during debate on the Utility RELIEF Act, Chisholm introduced an amendment to the bill to withdraw Maryland from RGGI, referring to the program as a "grift".

 Electoral reform

-In 2021, Chisholm opposed legislation that would allow register voters to opt-in to an absentee ballot list instead of reapplying for mail-in ballots before statewide elections, introducing an amendment that would require voters to have a government-issued ID to vote.
+In 2021, Chisholm opposed legislation that would allow registered voters to opt-in to an absentee ballot list instead of reapplying for mail-in ballots before statewide elections, introducing an amendment that would require voters to have a government-issued ID to vote.
 His amendment was rejected.

+During the 2026 legislative session, Chisholm opposed the congressional redistricting map proposed by the Governor's Redistricting Advisory Commission, which would redraw Maryland's 1st congressional district to improve the Democratic Party's chances of winning it, saying that the map would "disenfranchise one million Republicans".

 National politics

 In May 2024, Chisholm signed onto a letter condemning the jury's guilty verdict in the Trump hush money trial, calling the ruling a "political prosecution from a kangaroo court and left-leaning prosecutor" that is turning the U.S. justice system into a "third world parody of law and order".